dhiway/cord/docs/adr/0018-native-first-sdk-and-contract-boundary.md

    consent, local storage, preimage transport and statement transport.
 4. Off-chain services own content delivery, indexing, search, ranking and notifications.
 On-chain state contains bounded commitments and authorization only.
-5. `pallet_revive` remains available through the optional `origin-sdk-contracts` leaf for application-owned business logic.
-The umbrella and native domains cannot depend on it.
+5. The product SDK does not expose `pallet_revive`, contract deployment, ABI calls, or a contracts leaf.
+Adding programmable contract support requires a new ADR and must not duplicate a native authority.
 6. A new pallet is admitted only when at least two concrete app journeys require the same canonical transition or a security invariant cannot be enforced outside consensus.
 SDK convenience is not sufficient justification.